mrb113/mrb113.github.io/_posts/2016-6-10-How-To-Solve-Bugcheck-9F-3.md

 ![My WinDBG workspace](../images/windbg_workspace.png)

 ### Basic steps to solve a 9F 3
 9Fs range from extremely easy problems that you can solve in 2 minutes to extremely difficult that several experienced engineers will scratch their heads at for days.
 We're going to stick with an easier one.
-This is the same set of steps that you'd usually use to start out on any 9F 3.
+The steps I describe here are the foundation of solving any 9F 3.

 #### 1. Start with .bugcheck to find out the stuck power IRP
 We need to know which power IRP is stuck.
 This will be in bugcheck parameter 4.